lizongying/go-crawler/README.md

 By using signals, it's possible to capture crawler events and perform certain actions.

+* `CrawlerStarted`: Indicates the started of the crawler.
+You can register it using `RegisterCrawlerStarted(FnCrawlerStarted)`.
+* `CrawlerStopped`: Indicates the stopped of the crawler.
+You can register it using `RegisterCrawlerClosed(FnCrawlerStopped)`.
 * `SpiderStarting`: Indicates the starting of the spider.
 You can register it using `RegisterSpiderStarting(FnSpiderStarting)`.
 * `SpiderStarted`: Indicates the started of the spider.
 You can register it